-Captain Comet had not been destroyed, but merely transported aboard a huge starship.
+Captain Comet had not, in fact, been destroyed, but merely transported aboard a huge starship.
 This command vessel led the aliens from its central communications chamber.
-A Controller watched as a tiny green creature manned the controls.
-“Captain Comet is now our prisoner.
-With the Man of Steel weakened and otherwise occupied in a battle with Despero, Comet is among the most dangerous meta-humans on Earth.
-His death is assured in the arena,” broadcast the alien as its master watched.
+A Dominator watched as a tiny green creature manned the controls.
+“Captain Comet is now our prisoner!” broadcast the green alien as its master watched.
+“With the Man of Steel weakened and otherwise occupied in a battle with Despero, Comet is among the most dangerous meta-humans on Earth.
+His death is assured in the arena.”

 “I beg to differ, Kasta!
 I may slay him first,” declared a hulking brute dressed oddly like Alan Scott, the Green Lantern of Earth-Two.
-His blonde hair and red and green costume were colorful, but the ring on his finger was what stood out.
-This could only be Lord Malvolio of the Green Flame, Comet realized, a villain he had heard about during his space travel but never previously encountered.
+His blonde hair and red and green costume were colorful, but the power ring on his finger was what stood out.
+This could only be Lord Malvolio of the Green Flame, Comet realized, a villain he had heard about during his space travels but had never previously encountered.

-“Stand back.
-I’ll see if I can phase into the field to understand it.”
-Having said that, he converted himself into radio waves in order to better understand the electromagnetic field.
-His name was Hal Jordan, and as the son of the original Air Wave, he had succeeded his father in his heroic identity.
+“Stand back,” said the young man who wore a yellow and dark blue costume.
+“I’ll see if I can phase into the field to understand it.”
+Having said that, he used his incredible ability to convert himself into radio waves in order to better understand the electromagnetic field.
+The young man’s name was Hal Jordan, and as the son of the original Air Wave, he had succeeded his father in his heroic identity. (*)

 “Give him a chance,” said the Golden Glider.

-Next to him sat a redhead in tight purple outfit.
+Next to him sat a redhead in a tight purple outfit.
 “Plastique is bored, even though you find this entertaining,” she said, referring to herself in the third person.
-The Canadian separatist posed seductively, and the Glider smiled in mute recognition.
-She loves attention.
+The Canadian separatist posed seductively, drawing all eyes toward her slender, bosomy form.

+The Golden Glider smiled in mute recognition of the woman.
+She loves attention, observed Lisa Snart.
 Maybe as much as I do.

-Air Wave turned back into solid form and said, “Good news and bad news.
-I can read the radio-waves — or whatever whatever this alien frequency of energy is.
-And I can almost match it with my transformation, but it may drain me of all power for a while.”
+Turning back into solid form, Air Wave said to the others, “I have good news and bad news.
+I can read the radio-waves — or whatever this alien frequency of energy is — and I can almost match it with my transformation, but it may drain me of all power for a while.”

-“Look, Air Wave, if you can breach the field, we’ll do the rest.
-Don’t worry about the strain,” said Lisa Snart.
+“Look, Air Wave, if you can breach the field, we’ll do the rest,” said the Glider, stepping away from the Sky Skimmer to place a reassuring hand on his shoulder.
+“Don’t worry about the strain.”

-“I bet the kid bought it.
-He put the suicide into Suicide Squad,” sneered the man in black.
+“I bet the kid bought it,” sneered Multiplex.
+“He put the suicide back into the Suicide Squad.”

-“Shut up,” said an annoyed Piper.
+“Shut up,” said an annoyed Pied Piper.

 The man in black did the exact same thing, to the shock of the now-evenly matched Khunds.
 “They don’t call me Multiplex for nothin’,” he laughed as he fought the troops.

-“You do put on a nice skin show, girlie,” called Multiplex as he led himself into battle.
+“You do put on a nice skin show, girlie,” called Multiplex as he led his many duplicates into battle.
+Nearby, Silent Majority fought with quiet dignity.

-The Silent Majority fought with quiet dignity.
-Piper led a line of Khund troops in a caper into the sea.
-They walked down until they sank.
-Their stunned bodies bobbed back up, and he grinned.
+The Pied Piper used his mesmerizing music to lead a line of Khund troops in single file toward the sea, where they kept walking until they sank.
+As their stunned bodies bobbed back up, he grinned.
 “Must be too soon after they ate.”

 “Oh, now he decides to talk,” said a winking Lisa Snart as they headed inland to continue their efforts.

-“What of your dad?” asked Lisa.
+“What about your dad?” asked Lisa.

-“I never knew the bloke!
-Mum says he was a real ne’er-do-well,” said Mayflower.
+“I never knew the bloke!” replied Mayflower.
+“Mum says he was a real ne’er-do-well.”

-“Nope,” he said impassively.
+“Nope,” he finally said in an impassive tone.

-At that minute, electric current shot through them room.
-This Rehab Squad team fell at once.
-Multiplex laughed as a tiny double crawled back to merge with his main body outside.
+Multiplex merely laughed as a tiny double crawled back to merge with his main body outside.
 “The fools!
-The energy just feeds me but knocks them cold.
+The energy just feeds me, but knocks them out cold!
 They never even noticed my mini-me slip off to flip the switch.”